 In recent years the notions of core strength and core stability have become increasingly fashionable in a number of movement systems ranging from Yoga to Pilates to Qi Gong.

-In this workshop we will use Awareness Through Movement® lessons that develop core stability and learn interesting ways to use the gentleness of Functional Integration® to provide the core organization required for stability and strength.
+In this workshop we will use movement lessons that develop core stability and learn interesting ways to use the gentleness of hands-on integration to provide the core organization required for stability and strength.
 In this way, the vigor of the martial arts origins of our work can be brought forth to the public.

-Clinical Applications of the Feldenkrais Method: Balance, Stabilization and Gait
+Clinical Applications of Feldenkrais: Balance, Stabilization and Gait

 In this workshop you will deepen your understanding of bio-mechanics, balance and stability while exploring pleasurable movement lessons that directly apply to problems presented by clients with difficulties in these areas.
 Balance will be approached as an activity in all basic positions and cardinal directions.
 A dynamic sense of stabilization emphasizing proximal to distal control of balance as well as the importance of diagonal movements and counter-rotation involved in gait will be demonstrated, experienced and practiced.